eTech-Source/commerce-karma-components-light/README.md

 - The `CK-email` field is the only exact matching field, the others do not filter customers.
 - If `CK-email` or the `email` filters is not specified **nothing** will be returned.
 - Change card to only show a write review button.

+**Note:** that the customer will not automatically be added with this component.

 Excited to see how you use these!